Become a Sister

-If you are interested in learning more about life as a Sister of Charity we can arrange a time to visit by Skype or in person.
+If you are interested in learning more about life as a Sister of Charity we can arrange a time to visit by Zoom or in person.
 We will accommodate your schedule and particular interests to create an experience that will help your discernment process.
 Please contact us to make arrangements.

 Sister Tracy Kemme

 Vocations Team Coordinator

 Discerning A Call

 Are you exploring the call to religious life?
 Canonical Novice S. Whitney Schieltz gives us a glimpse into the steps of formation through the eyes of our young Sisters.